 On March 11, 2020, the Company granted the following ten-year options to purchase shares of common stock at an exercise price of \$1.50 per share to the Company's newly appointed Executive Chairman and Acting Chief Executive Officer under the 2019 Plan: (i) an option to purchase 965,850 shares of common stock that vests ratably on a monthly basis over two years and (ii) an option to purchase 321,950 shares of common stock that vests based on performance criteria to be mutually agreed to by the Board and the executive.
 The grant was reduced to 500,000 options, including 375,000 options and 125,000 options respectively under the two categories, due to limitations under the 2019 Plan.
-The terms of the 125,000 performance based options were not established as of March 31, 2020, and therefore are not considered granted.
+The terms of the 125,000 performance based options were established in the quarter ended September 30, 2020.